When it comes to packing, space in our backpacks is at a premium. Therefore, we're always searching for the best travel essentials.

 10. Kindle Paperwhite

-For all readers out there, this product will save you space and, in the long run, probably money.
+For all readers, this product will save you space and, in the long run, probably money.

 If you have a passion for reading, the Kindle Paperwhite is the best e-reader for you.

-Admittedly, I don’t read as much as I need to.
-Generally, I only have a desire to start reading as soon as I start traveling.
-Don’t ask me why.
+Admittedly, I don't read as much as I need to.
+Generally, I only desire to start reading as soon as I travel.
+Please don't ask me why.

 However, the Kindle Paperwhite is perfect for traveling, and if you also read at home, you will only get more value from it.

 It is super reasonably priced, and I love it!